95lucassdaniell/Jumpy-Whimsical-Grouse-React/replit.md

 ## Overview

 "Minha T-Shirt" is a full-stack React and Node.js application designed for a wholesale t-shirt business targeting Brazilian women entrepreneurs.
 Its core purpose is to serve as a comprehensive lead capture platform, integrating a marketing landing page with robust lead management functionalities.
-The platform features contact form validation, PostgreSQL database storage, an administrative dashboard for lead oversight and analytics, and sophisticated Facebook Ads tracking capabilities.
+The platform features contact form validation, PostgreSQL database storage, an administrative dashboard with multi-page navigation for lead oversight and analytics, sophisticated Facebook Ads tracking capabilities, and a professional login interface.
 The business vision is to empower women entrepreneurs, leveraging the platform to streamline lead generation, improve conversion rates, and provide valuable insights into marketing campaign performance.

 ## User Preferences